AEJaspan/irradianceforecasting/README.md

 The goal is to develop a solution for short-term irradiance forecasting using historical data.
 Accurate irradiance forecasting is essential for renewable energy generators, especially solar power plants, to optimize their energy production.
 Data collected from Zenodo [id: [2826939](https://zenodo.org/record/2826939)] \cite{carreira_pedro_hugo_2019_2826939}.

+Full documentation of this task can be found on [Read the docs](https://readthedocs.org/projects/irradianceforecasting/).

 ## Setup

 ```